junxit/us-congress-bills-113/metadata.md

 - 2013-01-23 — The previous question was ordered pursuant to the rule. (consideration: CR H248)
 - 2013-01-24 — Received in the Senate.
 Read the first time.
 Placed on Senate Legislative Calendar under Read the First Time.
 - 2013-01-28 — Read the second time.
 Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 7.
+- 2013-01-29 — Senate amendment submitted
+- 2013-01-31 — Amendment SA 6 proposed by Senator Portman. (consideration: CR S414-417, S425-426; text: CR S414-415) To require that any debt limit increase be balanced by equal spending cuts over the next decade.
+- 2013-01-31 — Amendment SA 7 proposed by Senator Portman. (consideration: CR S414-417, S426; text: CR S415) To amend title 31, United States Code, to provide for automatic continuing resolutions.
+- 2013-01-31 — Amendment SA 8 proposed by Senator Toomey. (consideration: CR S417-423, S427; text: CR S418) To protect Social Security benefits and military pay and require that the United States Government prioritize all obligations on the debt held by the public in the event that the debt limit is reached.
+- 2013-01-31 — Amendment SA 9 proposed by Senator Paul. (consideration: CR S424-425, S427-428; text: CR S424) To prohibit the sale, lease, transfer, retransfer, or delivery of F-16 aircraft, M1 tanks, or certain other defense articles or services to the Government of Egypt.
+- 2013-01-31 — Measure laid before Senate by unanimous consent. (consideration: CR S413-426, S426-429)
+- 2013-01-31 — Message on Senate action sent to the House.
+- 2013-01-31 — Motion by Senator Vitter to commit to Senate Committee on Finance with instructions tabled in Senate by Yea-Nay Vote.
+53 - 45.
+Record Vote Number: 10.
+- 2013-01-31 — Motion to table amendment SA 6 agreed to in Senate by Yea-Nay Vote.
+54 - 44.
+Record Vote Number: 6.
+- 2013-01-31 — Motion to table amendment SA 7 agreed to in Senate by Yea-Nay Vote.
+52 - 46.
+Record Vote Number: 7.
+- 2013-01-31 — Motion to table amendment SA 8 agreed to in Senate by Yea-Nay Vote.
+53 - 45.
+Record Vote Number: 8.
+- 2013-01-31 — Motion to table amendment SA 9 agreed to in Senate by Yea-Nay Vote.
+79 - 19.
+Record Vote Number: 9.
+- 2013-01-31 — Passed Senate without amendment by Yea-Nay Vote.
+64 - 34.
+Record Vote Number: 11.
+- 2013-01-31 — Passed/agreed to in Senate: Passed Senate without amendment by Yea-Nay Vote.
+64 - 34.
+Record Vote Number: 11.
+- 2013-01-31 — Roll call votes on amendments in Senate: Motion to table amendment SA 6 agreed to in Senate by Yea-Nay Vote.
+54 - 44.
+Record Vote Number: 6.
+- 2013-01-31 — Roll call votes on amendments in Senate: Motion to table amendment SA 7 agreed to in Senate by Yea-Nay Vote.
+52 - 46.
+Record Vote Number: 7.
+- 2013-01-31 — Roll call votes on amendments in Senate: Motion to table amendment SA 8 agreed to in Senate by Yea-Nay Vote.
+53 - 45.
+Record Vote Number: 8.
+- 2013-01-31 — Roll call votes on amendments in Senate: Motion to table amendment SA 9 agreed to in Senate by Yea-Nay Vote.
+79 - 19.
+Record Vote Number: 9.
+- 2013-01-31 — Senate amendment proposed (on the floor): Amendment SA 6 proposed by Senator Portman.(consideration: CR S414-417, S425-426; text: CR S414-415)
+- 2013-01-31 — Senate amendment proposed (on the floor): Amendment SA 7 proposed by Senator Portman.(consideration: CR S414-417, S426; text: CR S415)
+- 2013-01-31 — Senate amendment proposed (on the floor): Amendment SA 8 proposed by Senator Toomey.(consideration: CR S417-423, S427; text: CR S418)
+- 2013-01-31 — Senate amendment proposed (on the floor): Amendment SA 9 proposed by Senator Paul.(consideration: CR S424-425, S427-428; text: CR S424)
+- 2013-01-31 — Senate amendment proposed (on the floor): Amendment SA 9 proposed by Senator Paul.(consideration: CR S424-425, S427-428; text: CR S424)
+- 2013-01-31 — Senate amendment submitted
+- 2013-01-31 — Senate amendment submitted
+- 2013-01-31 — Senate amendment submitted
+- 2013-01-31 — Senate amendment submitted
+- 2013-02-04 — Became Public Law No: 113-3.
+- 2013-02-04 — Became Public Law No: 113-3.
+- 2013-02-04 — Presented to President.
+- 2013-02-04 — Presented to President.
+- 2013-02-04 — Signed by President.
+- 2013-02-04 — Signed by President.